Take Home Pay / Salary Calculator

 Savings Interests

+Saving interest is liable to Income Tax but not National Insurance.
 This calculator supports using your personal allowance as part of your interests income.
 However your salary will take priority in using your personal allowance.

 Starting Rate for Savings: